rsdoiel/antenna/planet.md

 date: 2025-06-14, from: RTÉ News

-Iran launched a new wave of missiles at Israel, wounding several people in residential buildings, while Israel said it was striking Iranian targets.
+Israel and Iran have launched fresh attacks on each other overnight, killing scores and raising fears of a wider conflict, as US President Donald Trump said it could be ended easily while warning Iran not to strike any US targets.

 <br>